 In any case, the Prince of Elves, who delighted in the slaughter, got his nose put out of joint when his Pop called a halt to the festivities.
 Junior stormed off, annoyed with the whole peace process and vowed to return one day and restore bloodshed.

 Whew!
 Some exposition, eh?
 Fortunately, this is all done with stop-motion-like puppetry and, as far as Narrative Exposition goes, is one of the rare and better ways to handle it.

 Don't get me wrong here, as powerful as he sounds, he's really quite the self-centered little whining cry-baby.
+Age brought neither wisdom or maturity.
 When he has the opportunity, he'll kill his own people and even murder his father.
-He'd murder his sister, Princess Nuala (Anna Walton: VAMPIRE DIARY) too, for disagreeing with him, but they are twins, and you know how that goes in Elfin lore.
-But the second he faces someone more powerful then he (like Hellboy), then he whines and mewls over how unfair life is for him and wouldn't Hellboy rather serve him than some humans?
+He'd murder his sister, Princess Nuala (Anna Walton: VAMPIRE DIARY) too for disagreeing with him, but they are twins, and you know how that goes in Elfin lore.
+But the second he faces someone more powerful than he (like Hellboy), then he whines and mewls over how unfair life is for him and wouldn't Hellboy rather serve him than some humans?